puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal into a state that your existing configuration management systems, PE for example, can then take over.

-*Note*: This is a Technical Preview release of Razor.
-For more information about Razor and what constitutes a Technical Preview, please see the [Razor documentation](./razor_intro.html).
+*Note*: This is a Tech Preview release of Razor.
+For more information, see the see the [Puppet Labs Tech Previews Info Page](TODO: link).

 #### Puppet Agent with Non-Root Privileges